sulitulab/azure-openai-loadbalancer/README.md

 ## Others

+### Configuration requirements
-### To create an instance in Azure OpenAI, the instance name and the deployment name need to be consistent
+To create an instance in Azure OpenAI, the instance name and the deployment name need to be consistent

 ![image](https://github.com/user-attachments/assets/b4af6cb2-01c5-4e2f-9b4d-db56bcba486a)